Factorization Regret mediates compositional generalization in latent space: Related Works

-An \textbf{episode} $E$ is defined by the tuple $(\mathbf{r}, g, Z, \mathbf{o}_{1:T})$, containing the realizations, a randomly selected goal index $g \sim \{1,\dots ,C\}$, the set of interactions, and a \textbf{trajectory} of $T$ i.i.d. observations.
-The agent's objective is to infer the realization of the goal state, $a^{\star}=r_g$, and select the corresponding action $a \in \{1,\dots,R\}$.
-The agent can estimate $r_g$ by using sequential Bayesian inference:
+The agent's objective is to infer the realization of goal variable $r_g$ and select optimal action $a^{\star}=r_g$ from $a \in \{1,\dots,R\}$.
+Optimal inference of $r_g$ can be achieved with sequential Bayesian updating:

-where the joint likelihood of the independent observables follows a geometric distribution:
+where the joint likelihood of all (independent) observables follows a geometric distribution:

+Thus, while the real world involves a vast number of latent variables, the agent's goal effectively reduces the world to a context of $C$ relevant variables—specifically, the goal variable itself and the contextual variables that generate FR.
+In other words, although the state space may be high dimensional, the optimal policy likely lies on a smaller $C$-dimensional manifold at any given time.

-Our results are structured as follows: \textit{(i)} Demonstrating how interactions impact Bayesian observers; Then training \textit{(ii)} RNNs to capture Semantic Interaction Information; \textit{(iii)} RCCs to learn how variables interact; \textit{(iv)} RL-agents to identify regions of latent space that generate preferred observations.
+Our results are structured as follows: \textit{(i)} Demonstrating how interactions impact Bayesian observers; Then training \textit{(ii)} RNNs to capture Factorization Regret; \textit{(iii)} RCCs to learn how variables interact; \textit{(iv)} RL-agents to identify regions of latent space that generate preferred observations.